loopdash/cleveland-lead-testing/src/faqs/lead-contamination-cleveland-soil-testing-safety.md

 title: Is lead contamination a concern in Cleveland's soil?
 description: Understanding lead risks in Cleveland's soil and how to test for soil contamination around older homes
 date: 2024-01-15
-tags: [cleveland, lead, soil, contamination]
+tags: [testing, safety, prevention, maintenance]
 short_answer: Yes, lead contamination in soil is a concern, especially around older homes where paint has deteriorated.
 Children can ingest lead through hand-to-mouth contact while playing.
 ---
 <h2>Is lead contamination a concern in Cleveland’s soil?</h2>